Ev-Hoang/Ev-Hoang/README.md

 ---
 ## About me
-- I'm a third-year [Electronics & Telecommunications](https://uet.vnu.edu.vn/en/faculty-electronics-telecommunications-fet/) student at [VNU-UET](https://uet.vnu.edu.vn/).
+- I'm a fourth-year [Electronics & Telecommunications](https://uet.vnu.edu.vn/en/faculty-electronics-telecommunications-fet/) student at [VNU-UET](https://uet.vnu.edu.vn/).
-- Currently interning at FPT Telecom.
+- Interned at FPT Telecom (Summer 2025).
-- I also working on embedded projects (STM32).
+- More of me coming soon :).

 ### Fun fact: Necron's Handle have a lower drop rate than any Fish in the Necron's Family <img src="assets/gura_bonk.webp" width="20" style="vertical-align:middle;"/>